aamrlyman/SeparatingDataAndLogicExample/README.md

 Sees that the filter function needs to be more generalized Creates a get totals function
 See there will be more changes coming
-Writes unit tests and catches a bugs
+Writes unit tests and catches bugs with
- - $ calculation
+ - Total cost calculation
-Total items
+ - Total item calculation

 #### New Feature (Phase 3): Add cost per itemType